strandlie/tdt4305-big-data/README.md

 where `spark-submit` is in the `bin`-directory of your spark installation and `TaskX` is replaced by the task you wish to execute (i.e `Task2`).

+### Note
+* We *strongly* recommend that you reduce standard logging level from INFO to WARN.
+This can be done by following this answer on StackOverflow: https://stackoverflow.com/questions/27781187/how-to-stop-info-messages-displaying-on-spark-console
+* We recommend using `bash` as your shell to run this.
+Other shells have had various issues in our experience.